top of page

 SUPPORT FOR A LOW CARBON HEAVY VEHICLE FLEET

-The project will provide an important, flexible source of green hydrogen for Hiringa’s refuelling network that is being established across Aotearoa to enable the use of green hydrogen fuel-cell technology in heavy transport, displacing imported liquid fossil fuels with clean energy.
+The project can provide an important, flexible source of green hydrogen for Hiringa’s refuelling network that is being established across Aotearoa to enable the use of green hydrogen fuel-cell technology in heavy transport, displacing imported liquid fossil fuels with clean energy.

 EMPLOYMENT OPPORTUNITIES